remisharrock/voice-ui-kit/README.md

 Components, hooks and template apps for building React voice AI applications quickly.
 Designed to support and accelerate [Pipecat AI](https://github.com/pipecat-ai/pipecat) development.

-- 🔬 **Debug Console** – Flexible, modular console UI to test and benchmark your Pipecat apps
+- 🔬 **Debug console** – Flexible, modular console UI to test and benchmark your Pipecat apps

 - 🔌 **Headless components** – Construct your own UIs with building blocks for voice, video, and real-time AI interactions